-Man Allegedly Dragged, Sexually Assaulted 5-Year-Old Girl at Wedding Reception in Valencia: DA’s Office
+Man Dragged 5-Year-Old Girl to ‘Dark Corner’ at Valencia Wedding Reception, Sexually Assaulted Her: DA’s Office

 A 39-year-old man has been charged after allegedly sexually assaulting a young girl at a wedding reception in Valencia last month, the Los Angeles County District Attorney’s Office said Thursday.

-Jeff Boulter of Long Beach is accused of dragging the 5-year-old to a dark corner during the May 19 reception and molesting her, a DA’s news release stated.
+Jeff Boulter of Long Beach is accused of dragging the 5-year-old to a “dark corner” during the May 19 reception and molesting her, a DA’s news release stated.

 The incident ended when a server noticed the alleged assault and went to confront the defendant, who then ran away, according to prosecutors.